lonlazer/TFHoloPoC/README.md

 # TensorFlow.js A-Frame PoC

-Application has to be hostet on a webserver via HTTP.
+Application has to be hosted on a webserver via HTTPS.
-A SSL is required that the application can be installed as PWA.
+A SSL connection is required that the application can be installed as PWA.